 ADDITIONAL PAYMENTS UNDER THE CONTRACT

 If the trader offers you an 'extra' that is linked to the main contract, such as gift wrapping or special delivery, they must always get your clear agreement to charge you for it.
 This means that the trader cannot have a pre-ticked box in an order form, for example, that you have to 'un-tick' or ask the trader to remove to avoid payment.
-If you did not agree you will not have to pay, and if you have paid you are entitled to claim a refund.
+If you did not agree, you will not have to pay and if you have paid, you are entitled to claim a refund.

 TELEPHONE HELPLINE CHARGES

 If the trader provides a telephone helpline for you to contact them about a contract that you have entered into, they can only charge you the 'basic rate'.
 This means the normal geographic or mobile rate.
-Numbers beginning with the prefixes 01, 02, 03 or 07 (except those beginning 070) and Freephone numbers beginning 0800 and 0808 meet the requirements of the Regulations.
+Numbers beginning with the prefixes 01, 02, 03 or 07 (except those beginning with 070) and Freephone numbers beginning with 0800 and 0808 meet the requirements of the Regulations.
 If the trader charges you more than the basic rate, you are entitled to reclaim the extra from them.

 DELIVERY OF GOODS

 The trader must deliver the goods to you unless you have agreed otherwise.
 The goods must be delivered without undue delay or, in any event, not more than 30 days after the day on which you entered the contract.
-This does not prevent you and the trader from agreeing your own arrangements for delivery but you should ensure this arrangement is written into the contract.
+This does not prevent you and the trader from agreeing your own arrangements for delivery, but you should ensure this arrangement is written into the contract.

 You are entitled to cancel the contract and claim a full refund if any of the following apply: